hiiamboris/red-wiki/Home.md

 </td>

 <td valign="top">
-Red has a fast growing, diverse, and friendly global community.<br> Have at look at our <a href="https://github.com/red/red/wiki/Community-Communication-Values">communication values</a>, and then join the fun on Gitter chat or our <a href="https://github.com/red/red/wiki/Community-Communication-Values">mailing list</a>.
+Red has a fast growing, diverse, and friendly global community.<br> Have a look at our <a href="https://github.com/red/red/wiki/Community-Communication-Values">communication values</a>, and then join the fun on Gitter chat or our <a href="https://github.com/red/red/wiki/Community-Communication-Values">mailing list</a>.
 </td>

 <td valign="top">
-Red’s ambitious goal is to build the world’s first full-stack language, from the system level (like C), through high-level scripting, and on to metaprgrogramming.
+Red’s ambitious goal is to build the world’s first full-stack language, from the system level (like C), through high-level scripting, and on to metaprogramming.
 All in a self-contained toolchain.
 </td>

 </tr>